AlehAnishchanka/aleh.anishchanka-cv/cv.md

     * polish - B1

 * additionaly about me:\
 I am easily trained person.
-I try permanently improve my skills.
+I permanently improve my skills.
-I am stress-resistant and not a conflict person.
+I am stress-resistant and not conflict person.
 I know how to work in a team.